revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Spring/Spring Data.md

 </details>

 ---
-10. How you will implement the `SQL` `LIKE` query in Spring Data using method names?
+10. How do you implement the `SQL` `LIKE` query in Spring Data using method names?
 Give an example.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)